 - Digitally enhanced scanned images or photographs, reworked or altered with software programs such as Corel Painter or Adobe Photoshop before being printed;

 - Giclees, photographs, or any digital image that is embellished or otherwise reworked after being printed.

 Due to the widespread use of the giclée art print term throughout the industry, rather than go into an in-depth look at giclees here, you will find that Chapter Sixteen of How to Profit from the Art Print Market.
 You can find numerous other articles on ArtMarketingNews.com on giclees and the print market.

 The origin of the term giclee has passed into near folklore.
 For the best, most accurate, description of how it came about, read “What’s In a Name: The True Story of “Giclee.”
 It is an article from adapted from Chapter 1 of Harald Johnson’s book, Mastering Digital Printing, Second Edition (Digital Process and Print.
 The book has long been considered the Bible of the digital print market.

 Limited Edition Reproduction

 This art print term is mainly used to describe art on paper via the traditional four-color offset printing process, although you will find some six-color press runs used today.
 While some publishers still use “limited edition reproductions” to sell offset limited edition prints, it has faded as a viable option in the onslaught use of giclee prints.

-Offset printing is not as dominant as it once was because the only cost effective way to afford an offset print edition is print it all at once.
+Offset printing is not as dominant as it once was because the only cost-effective way to afford an offset print edition is print it all at once.
 The cost per piece for open editions is usually not practical for less than 1,000 copies.
-This means you, or your publisher, are betting there will be enough sales to break even on the printing and marketing costs, other overheads notwithstanding.
+This means you, or your publisher is betting there will be enough sales to break even on the printing and marketing costs, other overheads notwithstanding.
 Time-limited pieces, as Doolittle’s “Sacred Ground,” abated this problem, but they are a rare anomaly to the normal process and are not an effective marketing tool these days.